simpleinjector/Documentation/source/lifetimes.rst

 	**Note**: Be careful to not register any services for disposal that will outlive the web request (such as services registered as singleton), since a service cannot be used once it has been disposed.

-.. _PerWebAPIRequest:
+.. __PerWebAPIRequest:
-.. _WebAPIRequest:
+.. __WebAPIRequest:

 Per Web API Request
 ===================

+.. container:: Note

-**Only one instance will be created by the container per request in a ASP.NET Web API application and the instance will be disposed when that request ends (unless specified otherwise).**
+    Only one instance will be created by the container per request in a ASP.NET Web API application and the instance will be disposed when that request ends (unless specified otherwise).

 The `ASP.NET Web API Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.WebApi>`_ is available (and available as **SimpleInjector.Integration.WebApi.dll** in the default download here on CodePlex) contains *RegisterWebApiRequest* extension methods and a *WebApiRequestLifestyle* class that enable easy *Per Web API Request* registrations: